Canop/bacon/README.md

 The **[bacon website](https://dystroy.org/bacon)** is a complete guide.

-Below is a short overview.
+Below is only a short overview.

 ## install

     cargo install --locked bacon

+Run this command too if you want to update bacon.
+Configuration has always been retro-compatible so you won't lose anything.

 ## check the current project